top of page

 Mwaka Kogwa Festival

 Mwaka Kogwa is a distinctive celebration that takes place in July in the village of Makunduchi, commemorating the Shirazi New Year.
-The festival is renowned for its symbolic "banana stem fight," where men participate in playful combat to rid themselves of negativity for the upcoming year.
+The festival is renowned for its symbolic "banana stem fight", where men participate in playful combat to rid themselves of negativity for the upcoming year.
 At the same time, women don vibrant clothing, singing and dancing to invoke blessings of peace and prosperity.

 Highlights: The Mwaka Kogwa festival provides a unique insight into Zanzibar’s ancient customs.
 Attendees are invited to partake in the celebrations, creating an unforgettable cultural experience.